hslawnagem/chat-tutorial/class1/chat-tutorial-part-2.md

 ![helper](../img/helper.png)

 * `Template.body.helpers` is what we use to define the helper functions on the main body of the app (you can replace `body` with a template name to set up helpers for other templates).
-* `recentMessages` is a function that just returns a MongoDB query result.[^cursor-vs-array] This time it's on the client, so this is on Minimongo, and it will be sorted in forward chronological order so that messages read from top to bottom.
+* `recentMessages` is a function that just returns a MongoDB query result.<sup>[2](#cursor-vs-array)</sup> This time it's on the client, so this is on Minimongo, and it will be sorted in forward chronological order so that messages read from top to bottom.

 Notice how Minimongo allows us to continue working with the database with exactly the same API as on the server, allowing code to be shared or moved between client and server with no changes.
 When people talk about *[isomorphic JavaScript](http://isomorphic.net/)*, this is what they mean, but this is a level deeper, because it's the same API, not just the same language.